awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 Services cannot initiate requests to resources in your VPC through the endpoint\.
 An endpoint only returns responses to traffic initiated from resources in your VPC\.

-For more information about supported services, see [VPC Endpoints](vpc-endpoints.md)\.

 **Topics**
 + [Private DNS](#vpce-private-dns)
 + [Interface Endpoint Properties and Limitations](#vpce-interface-limitations)